- Solving single-variable equations

-But with the right tools and proper preparation, anyone can achieve a score that’s a true reflection of their best ability.
-From study groups, to tutors, to free online resources, there are many ways to prepare for the SAT.
+But with the right tools and proper preparation, anyone can achieve a score that’s a true reflection of their ability.
+From study groups to tutors to free online resources, there are many ways to prepare for the SAT.

 At CollegeVine, we support every student who’s striving for success on the SAT.
 That’s why we regularly publish many of our favorite SAT tips and strategies here on our blog.
 In this post, we’ll dive right into the new SAT Math sections, summarizing their format and content and sharing our five favorite strategies for boosting your SAT Math score.